VINTAGE RAILROAD FILMS - 1

 Clear Track Ahead!
 (1946) Pennsylvania Railroad

 Clear Track Ahead! is a promotional documentary about the Pennsylvania Railroad system during 1946.
 It follows the activities of the railroad from inception through to the mid 1940's.
 Many scenes include the railroad's famous 4-4-4-4 T1 steam locomotive and also there are several scenes featuring the GG1 electric locomotive.
-A must for Pennsy fans!
+A must for PRR fans!

 Three Giant Steps (1957) New York Central System